-FRSC Arrests 401 Motorists Over Speed Limiter, Driver’s License Violation In Anambra — Nigeria Today
+FRSC arrests 401 motorists over speed limiter, driver’s license violation in Anambra — Nigeria Today

 He said defensive driving, good condition of vehicles and right frame of mind were necessary for safe motoring.

-The post FRSC Arrests 401 Motorists Over Speed Limiter, Driver’s License Violation In Anambra appeared first on leadership.ng.
+The post FRSC arrests 401 motorists over speed limiter, driver’s license violation in Anambra appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research